geminerald/simon-game/README.md

 UX
 ------------------------

-The website is designed to entice users with the home page and help them quickly zero in on the services they want to use and how they can book them.
+The game is designed to be straightforward to grasp and engaging.
+Simplicity is built into the design - there are very few controls and little room for confusion.

 * A User can be directed to the page in a variety of ways, including online search or by the user's social media channels.
 * Once there they are presented with an inspirational message and directed to the Services page with a button to 'begin their journey' - alternatively they have the full options available to them on the Nav bar if they have visited before or know what they are looking for.